-The Company's respective goodwill is directly attributable to its internet advertising reporting unit and brand management and sales channel building reporting unit.
-For the years ended December 31, 2014 and 2013, the Company performed its annual test on goodwill impairment for these two reporting units on December 31, 2014 and 2013, respectively.
-For the year ended December 31, 2014, the Company provided approximately US\$4,650,000 impairment loss in the aggregate associated with goodwill.
-For the year ended December 31, 2013, the Company did not record any impairment losses associated with Goodwill.
-Please refer to Note 3 (r) and Note 13 for detailed disclosures about the impairment of goodwill and the related valuation technique(s) and inputs used in the fair value measurement for the Company's goodwill.
+For the year ended December 31, 2015, the Company did not record any further impairment loss for goodwill associated with internet advertising reporting unit.
+For the year ended December 31, 2014, the Company recorded approximately US\$3,751,000 impairment loss for goodwill associated with internet advertising reporting unit.
+See Note 3 (q) and Note 13 for detailed disclosures about the impairment of goodwill and the related valuation technique(s) and inputs used in the fair value measurement for the Company's goodwill.